 Let me first sum this up with one of my glimpses:

 We don’t choose where we’re born.
-Some of us are fortunate enough to grow up in an environment with easy access to all sorts of resources, from food and shelter to education and health care; others struggle to satisfy even their most basic human needs, have their human rights violated and are affected by corruption.
-Growing up in a setting where the availability of resources and rights is taken for granted, one can easily overlook the vast number of people who don’t have even remotely similar means.
+Some of us are fortunate enough to grow up in an environment with easy access to all sorts of resources, from food and shelter to education and health care; others struggle to satisfy even their most basic human needs, have their human rights violated, and are affected by corruption.
+Growing up where resources and rights are taken for granted, one can easily forget that the majority of people on this planet does not share the same privileges.

-Ten dollars might not go far where you’re from, it might mean as little as not buying a beer on any given day.
-But, at the other end of the world, it might already make a (significant) difference for somebody (especially when it is a reoccurring donation).
+Ten dollars might not go far where you’re from – they might mean as little as buying a beer.
+But, at the other end of the world, they might make a significant difference in someone's monthly budget.

 If you ask me, it's a win-win.
-I think being too attached to our every penny distracts us from the bigger picture and the true prerequisites for happiness in life – like moments over things and genuine social ties over chasing false recognition.
-In that we can learn from the ones who have less.
-I’ve seen a great many people who have everything and yet nothing but worries, while I've witnessed many big smiles on the faces of people living in simplicity or even poverty.
-But, if you don’t have access to the most basic necessities, life is tough and it seems unjust considering how easily they come to others.
+Being too attached to our every penny often distracts us from the true prerequisites for happiness, like moments over things and genuine social ties over chasing false recognition.
+In that we can learn from the ones who have less – they often have more space for what matters, while those who have everything have nothing but worries.
+I've seen this over and over again, all around the world.

 A Homage to Education